Course Outline

 Format:

-Task 3 requires you to harness the knowledge and experience gained throughout this course to craft a legal research essay.
+This task requires you to harness the knowledge and experience gained throughout this course to craft a legal research essay.
 You will be required to formulate a thesis in response to a provocation, and to undertake academic research to craft arguments which support your position.

 This is captured in the form of an essay.
 This essay should have a maximum length of 2,000 words, and footnote references in accordance with the Australian Guide to Legal Citation.
 A bibliography is required for this task.